Farlaxfard/TaxiDimension/README.md

 you are a **professional taxi driver** from the **Taxi Dimension**.
 a world powered by transit—where only taxis rule the roads... the art of *picking someone up and taking them somewhere else.*

-but here?
+but then came the **dimensional bang**.

+the event.
+the implosion.
+the reason everything changed.
+no one believed the warnings. not even you.
+you saw it on the TV—thought it was a troll.
+but two minutes later, the sky cracked open like a dropped egg.
+the **Taxi Dimension** was gone.

+your only escape?
+a forgotten, dusty **dimension shifter** in your basement.
+you didn’t even know why you had it.
+but you used it. and now... you’re here.

-they only know bikes.
+here, where they only know bikes.
 individual, isolated motion. no doors. no destinations shared.

 and now... you’re here.
 and they’re starting to react.
+and your goal is simple:
+**revive what was lost.**

 ---

 ### 🧪 not features — echoes

 - 👔 **you are trained. experienced. exact.** they are not.
 - 🚲 **the world accepts bikes.** it doesn’t understand taxis. it barely even has context for you.
 - 🎮 **this is not just driving.** it starts with driving. it does not end there.
 - ❗ **and remember: not everything in this README exists yet.**
 some of it may never.